eclipsesource/tabris-js/doc/windows-support.md

  - If a previous version of this app exists, uninstall it.
  - If you do not already have it, [get the App Installer from the Windows Store](https://www.microsoft.com/store/apps/9nblggh4nns1).
  - You may have to install the certificate used to sign the app.
 Get the `.cer` or `.pfx` and double click it.
 Install it on "Local Computer" in the "Trusted Root Certification Authorities" group.
- - Now double click the `appxbundle`.
+ - Now double click the `.appx` file.
 Windows Smartscreen may warn you about installing the app, but by clicking "More Information" you can continue anyway.
  - After the installation is done the app will appear in the start menu.

-> :point_right: The tabris build service uses the cordova key to sign the app in case no other key is provided.
-You can download it [here](https://github.com/apache/cordova-windows/raw/4.2.x/template/CordovaApp_TemporaryKey.pfx).
+> :point_right: The tabris build service currently always uses the cordova key to sign the app.
+In the future you will be able to use your own key to build Windows-Store-ready packages.

 ## Sideloading apps on Windows 10 (Mobile):